Actor Russel Crowe appointed honorary commander of the Royal Australian Navy

 |

-Famous Oscar-winning actor Russel Crowe has been appointed an honorary Commander in the Royal Australian Navy during a ceremony held at Fleet Base East in Sydney.
+Famous Oscar-winning actor Russel Crowe has been appointed an honorary commander in the Royal Australian Navy during a ceremony held at Fleet Base East in Sydney.

-Famous Oscar-winning actor Russel Crowe has been appointed an honorary Commander in the Royal Australian Navy during a ceremony held at Fleet Base East in Sydney.
+Famous Oscar-winning actor Russel Crowe has been appointed an honorary commander in the Royal Australian Navy during a ceremony held at Fleet Base East in Sydney.

-Crowe, who was born in New Zealand and lived in Australia, was bestowed the honorary rank during a special ceremony on the quarter deck of DDG HMAS Sydney V on February 25.
+Crowe, who was born in New Zealand and lived in Australia, was bestowed the honorary rank during a special ceremony on the quarter deck of DDG HMAS Sydney V on 25 February.

 Crowe reportedly joins James Bond frontman Daniel Craig, who was appointed an honorary commander in the British Royal Navy in 2021.

-“A great reminder that if you’re an Australian Permanent Resident from New Zealand living in Australia, you can now apply join our Australian Defence Force.”
+“A great reminder that if you’re an Australian permanent resident from New Zealand living in Australia, you can now apply join our Australian Defence Force.”

-In addition, Crowe’s contributions have reportedly been consistent with Navy values; such as service, courage, respect, integrity and excellence.
+In addition, Crowe’s contributions have reportedly been consistent with Navy values, such as service, courage, respect, integrity and excellence.

 “It is an honour to recognise an individual who has meaningfully reinforced the Navy’s relationship with the Australian people.